sh0TGuN500/sh0TGuN500/README.md

 - 👋 Hi, I’m Stepan Veklych
 - 👀 I’m interested in backend web development
-- 🌱 I'm currently learning and developing on Python Django, and planing to learn Java
+- 🌱 I'm currently learning and developing on Python Django, and planing to learn Java and TypeScript for React
 - 📫 registry_hostail977@icloud.com

 <!---